alexmojaki/alexmojaki/README.md

-I enjoy metaprogramming and making programming easier.
+I love Python, metaprogramming, and making programming easier.

-My main project is [futurecoder](https://futurecoder.io/), a platform for self-learning Python for beginners.
-It depends on a lot of my other work on GitHub, most of which is mentioned below.
-I'm looking for contributors, partnerships, [funding](https://opencollective.com/futurecoder), and work in a similar space.
+My main project is [**futurecoder**](https://futurecoder.io/), a platform for self-learning Python for beginners.
+It depends on a lot of my other work on GitHub, most of which is mentioned below. **I'm looking for contributors, partnerships, [funding](https://opencollective.com/futurecoder), and work in a similar space (see [LinkedIn](https://www.linkedin.com/in/alex-hall-8532079a/)).**

 I'm an expert at extracting obscure but useful information from Python: